opendaylight/docs/docs/user-guide/lisp-flow-mapping-user-guide.rst

        sudo apt-get install bridge-utils ethtool

-6. Now, install and run OpenDaylight Carbon release on the VM.
-Please follow the general OpenDaylight Carbon Installation Guide for this step from :ref:`install_odl`.
+6. Now, install and run OpenDaylight on the VM.
+Please follow the general OpenDaylight Installation Guide for this step from :ref:`install_odl`.
     Before running OpenDaylight, we need to change the configuration for RTR to work.
 Update ``etc/custom.properties`` with the ``lisp.elpPolicy`` to be replace.
     ::

         lisp.elpPolicy = replace